 ● Browse for some Hiragana quizzes online.
 After practicing for hours, see if you have learned much by completing an online examination.
 You will then determine if you need to improve and put up more effort.

-Hiragana will help you become a better speaker and listener.
-Each letter serves as a visual cue for each phoneme since each Hiragana represents one phoneme.
+When it comes to the best way to learn Japanese, mastering Hiragana can be incredibly helpful.
+Each letter serves as a visual cue for each phoneme since each Hiragana represents one phoneme, helping you become a better speaker and listener.
 You may learn each sound through sight and sound.
 You will benefit from knowing how to pronounce the Japanese.